 - Testimony from coworkers

-In general, most claims for unpaid wages must be filed within 3 years of the violation occurring, so consult with the unpaid wage lawyers at Wilshire Law Firm as soon as possible.
-Get started with your FREE case consultation today by calling us at (844) 432-7044, or by filling out our online contact form.
+In general, most claims for unpaid wages must be filed within three years of the violation, so consult with the unpaid wage attorneys at Wilshire Law Firm as soon as possible.

 Our California unpaid wages law firm will handle your employment case on a contingency fee basis, so you pay no fees unless you win.

 To learn how our commitment to excellence can help your case, contact Wilshire Law Firm 24/7 at (800) 501-3011 or fill out our online contact form to get started today with your FREE and confidential case evaluation.